First Man into Space: Production

 The story idea for First Man into Space was conceived by Vetter, then the partner of producer Gordon.
 Several script elements for the film came from an original script written by Wyott Ordung titled Satellite of Blood.
 Ordung showed the script to AIP, who ultimately rejected it.
 However, Alex Gordon of AIP sent the script over to his brother, who liked its plot ideas; several elements from Ordung's script were then combined with Vetter's story.
 As a result, Ordung later acknowledged First Man into Space as his personal favourite of the films he had made.
 Gordon successfully pitched the film idea to MGM.
 Gordon and Vetter then signed on as producers for the project because of the financial success of their two previous films, Fiend Without a Face (1958) and The Haunted Strangler (1958).
 Because of MGM's financial involvement, the £100,000 budget set for First Man into Space was slightly higher than for the producers' two previous films.

 Location filming for First Man into Space took place in the United States near a Brooklyn, New York air base but also in New Mexico.
 Most of the studio work was shot in a mansion near Hampstead Heath near London, because of the location's similarity to New York's Central Park; some exterior shots were done in Hampstead itself, while additional filming was done at other British locations.

 The aircraft seen in First Man into Space included stock footage of the takeoff and launch of the Bell X-1A from a Boeing B-29 Superfortress mother ship.
 A Redstone rocket launch was also featured.

 Edwards, who played pilot Dan Prescott and the space creature, needed his dialogue synched in post-production.
 The costume that he wore, a faux micro-meteor encrusted spacesuit, had small holes cut in its opaque head and face mask so the actor could see.
 Wearing the spacesuit proved difficult for Edwards, due to its tendency to heat up inside.
 It therefore could not be worn for extended periods.
 Breathing also became difficult due to the costume's poor air circulation.
-First Man into Space was directly influenced by The Quatermass Xperiment (1955).
+First Man into Space was directly influenced by The Quatermass Xperiment (1955).Weaver 2006. pp. 179–180.

 Release

 Theatrical release

+The film was first released in the USA by M-G-M in 50 Los Angeles theaters on May 27, 1959, the second half of a double bill with The Mysterians, the publicity campaign being supervised by Terry Turner.
 It was a commercial success at the box office.
 According to MGM records, the film earned $310,000 in the United States and Canada and $325,000 elsewhere, resulting in a profit of $95,000.

 Home media

 Image Entertainment released First Man into Space on DVD on 17 June 1998.
 The Criterion Collection later re-released the film on DVD in 2007 as a part of its Monsters and Madmen box set, which included audio commentary on the making of the film with executive producer Gordon.